-A Scanner demonstration program is provided to help you to become familiar with Scanner operations, without connecting to a vehicle.
-Sample data and test results are provided to help you learn the menus and basic operations.
+The Scanner demonstration program allows you to become familiar with many of the test capabilities without connecting to a vehicle.
+Sample data and mock test results help you learn the menus and basic operations of the Scanner function.

-Do not connect the Scan Module to a vehicle while using the Demonstration mode.
+Do not connect a vehicle to the Scan Module while in the Demonstration mode.

-Using the demonstration program:
+To start the demonstration program:

-From the Home screen, select the Scanner icon to open the manufacturer menu.
-The manufacturer menu includes all makes for which Scanner information is available.
+- 1. From the Home screen, select the Scanner icon to open the manufacturer menu. - The manufacturer menu includes all makes for which Scanner information is available.
 There is also a Demonstration icon included in the list.